Vivian Beaumont Theater: Planning

 Wallace Harrison, the architect of the Philharmonic Hall, had declined an offer to design the other buildings in the complex but helped select the other architects.
 Various prominent architects and engineers were invited as consultants for the development, but Lincoln Center Inc. recommended that only American architects be selected for the final designs.
 The repertory theater and library were the last two buildings at Lincoln Center for which architects were selected.
 In November 1958, Eero Saarinen was selected as the architect for the Beaumont Theater, while Gordon Bunshaft was picked to design the performing-arts library.
-Even though Saarinen was not as well-connected as some of Lincoln Center's other architects, he was both an experienced auditorium designer and a prominent architect in the middle of his career.
+Even though Saarinen was not as well-connected as some of Lincoln Center's other architects, he was both an experienced auditorium designer and a prominent architect at the peak of his career.
 Whitehead and Harrison had chosen Saarinen for this reason.
 Shortly afterward, Jo Mielziner was hired to collaborate on the theater's interior design.
 The complex's general contractors were selected in January 1959.

 Originally, the repertory theater and the library were to be separate buildings.
 Allen expressed concerns that the site allotted to the repertory theater was too small, in part because Robert Moses was intractable in his refusal to reduce the size of the nearby Damrosch Park.
 After the New York Public Library (NYPL) joined the project in June 1959, the library building and repertory theater were combined by that October, saving both money and space.
 Saarinen and Bunshaft had decided that "one building could house the two facilities better than two".
 During late 1959, Elia Kazan was also hired as a consultant for the repertory theater, helping Whitehead select the productions.
 Whitehead and Kazan established the nonprofit Lincoln Center Repertory Company in February 1960 to oversee the Beaumont's programming.

 Only two conflicts between Saarinen and Bunshaft arose during the three-year planning process.
 Saarinen wanted to use three columns at each of the building's corners, while Bunshaft wanted to use one column; in addition, both architects sought to create the building's technical drawings.
 In the end, the architects used Bunshaft's column arrangement and Saarinen created the technical drawings.
 The architects considered and rejected 15 plans for the theater; one such plan envisioned the Beaumont Theater with a concave roof in the center, supported by piers on either side.
 The final scheme was tested in an unused movie theater in Pontiac, Michigan, where Mielziner drew up plans for theatrical sets he had designed in the past.
 By August 1960, Saarinen and Mielziner had reportedly finalized their plans for the repertory theater and the basement Forum, but they made minor modifications to these plans before the end of the year.